 - Linux: any recent distribution that has the supported browsers installed

-- Google Hangouts will be used for office hours.
+- MS Teams will be used for office hours.

 All Georgia Tech students are expected to uphold the Georgia Tech Academic Honor Code.
 This course may impose additional academic integrity stipulations; consult the official course documentation for more information.